Snowbird, Utah: History

 The development of Little Cottonwood Canyon and the town of Alta dates to the 19th century.
 A U.S. Army soldier first prospected for silver there in 1869.
 Mining became a large local industry, and Little Cottonwood Canyon became one of the largest producers of silver ore in the Wasatch Mountains.
 Known as the Emma Mine (the origin of the name of the Big Emma ski run in Snowbird's Gad Valley), the soldier's find eventually produced more than $3.8 million in silver.
 At its peak, 8,000 people lived and worked in the narrow canyon, which held two smelters, 138 homes, hotels, boarding houses, stores and a railroad.
 The entire town was later destroyed by a series of avalanches.

 The resort is a multi-facility winter and summer (primarily winter) resort.
 Mainly known for its winter powder skiing and snowboarding, during other seasons Snowbird also hosts hikers, mountain bikers, fishermen, and other mountain vacationers.
 The facilities include ski lifts, hotels, condominiums, spa facilities, restaurants, other resort-related retail businesses, and medical services.

 The resort operates almost entirely on privately owned land, unlike the majority of Utah ski areas.

 The originator of the Snowbird resort concept was Ted Johnson, who had managed the Alta Lodge in the town of Alta at the head of Little Cottonwood Canyon for about a decade.
 He had explored the terrain below Alta in the Peruvian Gulch and Emma Mine/Gad Valley watersheds that later became Snowbird.
 Johnson met Dick Bass, a Texas oilman, in 1969, and the two partnered to create the Snowbird resort, which opened in 1971.
 In 1974, Johnson sold his interest in Snowbird to Bass.

 On May 12, 2014, an ownership change was announced.
 Businessman Ian Cumming became the majority owner, in partnership with Bass, who remained chairman.
 Dick Bass died in 2015 and Ted Johnson died in 2018.

 In July 2021 Snowbird shut down the Tram Club, without any warning or prior intimation to the staff or public.
 It had been at Snowbird since 1994 and was a hot spot for locals in the community.
 The tram club was reopened in December 2022.

 Climate

 Hidden Peak, 10992 ft, is the highest point within the Snowbird ski area.
-Hidden Peak has a subalpine climate (Köppen Dfc), bordering on an Alpine climate (Köppen ET).
+Hidden Peak has a subalpine climate (Köppen Dfc), bordering on an alpine climate (Köppen ETH).
 There is no weather station at the summit, but this climate table contains interpolated data for an area around the summit.